wso2/docs-is/en/docs/guides/mfa/2fa-email-otp.md

 ## Configure the Email OTP provider

-1. [Configure email sending](../../fragments/configure-email-sending) in WSO2 Identity Server.
+1. [Configure email sending](../../../fragments/configure-email-sending) in WSO2 Identity Server.

-2. Add the following property to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.
+2. Add the following property to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder to avoid syntax errors.

     ```toml
     [server]
     disable_addressing = true
     ```

 3. Add the following email template to the `email-admin-config.xml` file found in the `<IS_HOME>/repository/conf/email` folder.

     ```xml